Get

 Final Thoughts

 There are several potential reasons your cat doesn’t listen to you sometimes.
-Maybe they’re mad that you stepped on their tail, or perhaps you haven’t been offering the attention they deserve.
+Maybe they’re mad that you stepped on their tail, or perhaps you haven’t received the attention they deserve.
 If your cat is not giving you the time of day, try to fix the relationship, giving them more care and affection to improve your bond.
 From there, you can help them correct their behaviors.

 Featured Image Credit: Kristi Blokhin, Shutterstock